aiven/devportal/docs/products/flink/getting-started.rst

 The first step in using Aiven for Apache Flink® is to create a service.
 You can do this in the `Aiven web console <https://console.aiven.io/>`_ or with the `Aiven CLI <https://github.com/aiven/aiven-client>`_.

 This quickstart section provides you with the information you need to get started with Aiven for Apache Flink and build data pipelines to stream to analyze your data.
-Learn how to set up and configure Aiven for Flink, connect to your desired data sources, and start processing and analyzing your data in realtime.
+Learn how to set up and configure Aiven for Flink, connect to your desired data sources, and start processing and analyzing your data in real-time.

 Create an Apache for Apache Flink® service